 Lines A.1. - A.8.--Specify each service as it is described in the approved waiver, and enter the number of unduplicated waiver recipients who received each waiver service by level of care in the approved waiver.

 Subsection B (Line B.1).--Enter the total number of unduplicated waiver services recipients.
-This number represents, by level of care in the approved waiver, the number of unduplicated recipients
+This number represents, by level of care in the approved waiver, the number of unduplicated recipients receiving waiver services (formerly formula value C).

 2. Section II (Subsection A).--Section II reports, for the level(s) of care in the approved waiver, the annual expenditures for the §1915(c) home and community-based waiver services.

-Expenditure data may require updating to reflect lag data or adjustments e.g., refunds, recoupments, cost settlements, or disallowances.
+Expenditure data may require updating to reflect lag data or adjustments, e.g., refunds, recoupments, cost settlements, or disallowances.
 Report the revised expenditures for home and community-based services provided to the waiver recipients in section II of a separate lag report.
 Indicate the prior period to which the revised data apply.
 Do not combine current and revised prior period data in a single report.

-Subsection A (Lines 1-8).--Enter the actual annual Medicaid expenditures for each approved home and community-based waiver service received by waiver
+Subsection A (Lines 1-8).--Enter the actual annual Medicaid expenditures for each approved home and community-based waiver service received by waiver recipients during the reporting period by level of care.
+Also, enter the total amount of these expenditures for each column on line A.

 Rev. 90 2-249